antmicro/topwrap/docs/source/description_files.md

             TUSER: tuser
             TWAKEUP: twakeup
 ```
-The name of an interface has to be unique, while we can also specify a prefix which is used as a shortened identifier.
+The `name` of an interface has to be unique.

-Signals are either required or optional, and their direction is described from the the perspective of the manager (i.e. the direction of signals in the subordinate are flipped) - note that clock and reset are not included as these are usually inputs in both manager and subordinate and they are not supported in the interface specification.
+Signals are either required or optional, and their direction is described from the perspective of the manager (i.e. the direction of signals in the subordinate is flipped).
-These distinctions are used when the option to check if all mandatory signals are present is enabled and when parsing an IP core with `topwrap parse`.
-Not all required signals must necessarily be present but they are taken into account).
+Note that clock and reset are not included as these are usually inputs to both the manager and the subordinate thus they are not supported in the interface specification.
-Every signal is a key-value pair, where the key is a generic signal name (usually taken from the interface specification) and value is a regex that is used to pair the generic name with a specific signal name in the RTL source.
-This pairing is performed on signal names that are transformed to lowercase and they have the common prefix of an interface that they belong to removed.
+Every signal is a key-value pair, where the key is a generic signal name (usually taken from the interface specification) that is used to identify it in other parts of Topwrap (i.e. IP Core description files), and the value is a regex used to deduce which port defined in the HDL sources represents this signal.

+### Interface deduction

+During [IP Core parsing](#generating-ip-yamls), you can use the `--iface-deduce` flag to enable the automatic pairing of raw ports from HDL sources into interface signals.

+This feature matches signal regexes from all available interface descriptions with raw port names of the IP Core in order to discover possible interface instances.
-If a regexp occurs in such a transformed signal name anywhere, the name is paired with the generic name.
-As this occurs on names that have all characters in lowercase, regex must also be written in lowercase.
+The pairing is performed on port names that are transformed to lowercase and have the common `port_prefix` removed, which means that the regexes must also be written in lowercase.

+### Interface compliance

+During the [build process](#building-design), an optional verification of whether the interface instances used in IP Cores are compliant with their respective descriptions can be enabled.
+This verification consists of checking if:
+- All signals marked as required in the description are present in the instance
+- No additional signals that aren't defined in the description are present in the instance

+This feature is controlled by the `--iface-compliance` CLI flag or the `force_interface_compliance` key in the [configuration file](user_repositories.md) <!-- we don't really have a proper section about the configuration yet -->
+and is turned off by default.